Sloan (band): Geffen Records, Peppermint EP (1991–1992)

-Smeared, Twice Removed (1992-1994)
+Smeared, Twice Removed (1992–1994)

 On October 1, 1992, Sloan released their debut full-length album, Smeared, on Geffen in Canada.
-Smeared was released in the United States in January, 1993.
+Smeared was released in the United States in January 1993.
 The lead single from the album was a re-recorded version of "Underwhelmed", which was a hit in Canada and peaked at No. 25 on Billboard's Modern Rock Tracks chart in the U.S. In 1993, Sloan embarked on a 10-week North American tour, which included dates opening for The Lemonheads.
+1993 was also the debut of SloanNet, one of the first Canadian music fan community on the World Wide Web.

 The band then later began recording their second album.
 The recordings for the album were a departure from the shoegazer-grunge style on the band's previous album, which did not please Geffen.
 When Sloan refused Geffen's request to re-record the album, Geffen pulled promotional support for it.
 In 1994, the band released the second album, which was titled Twice Removed.
 Spin named the album one of the "Best Albums You Didn't Hear" in 1994.

 One Chord to Another to Pretty Together (1995–2001)

-In early 1995, rumours began circulating that band was contemplating breaking up.
+In early 1995, rumours began circulating that Sloan was contemplating breaking up.
 Though they played a handful of shows in the summer of 1995, including a headlining gig at Edgefest, the band did indeed consider themselves broken up by late 1995.
 Even so, Sloan decided to release another album to help their Murderecords label financially and boost its profile.
 Though Geffen wanted to keep Sloan on the label, the band wanted to leave and Sloan was released from the label.
 In 1996, Sloan released One Chord to Another on Murderecords in Canada.
 The album featured three hit singles and would go on to sell over 80,000 copies, becoming their best-selling album in Canada to date.
 In 1997, the band won their first Juno Award, winning the "Best Alternative Album" award for One Chord to Another.
 In 1998, the band released Navy Blues, which was certified gold in Canada.
 In 1999, Sloan released their first live album, 4 Nights at the Palais Royale.
 The live album was followed that same year by their next studio album, Between the Bridges.
 In 2001, Sloan signed a licensing agreement with BMG Music Canada.
 That same year, Sloan released their next album, Pretty Together.